Emigrants from the Ottawa, Canada area to

 A third uncle Francis John McGuire Died November 26, 1890 and is buried at

-St,timothy's Cemetery Ferry TWp Grand Forks County.
+St. Timothy's Cemetery Ferry Township, Grand Forks County.

 If you have any information on the above people I would appreciate hearing from you.